“Is July’s COE bidding still on?”

-“What if my vehicle inspection date falls in June?”
+“What if my vehicle inspection date falls in June or July?”

-With Phase One: Safe Re-opening taking effect on Tuesday, 2 June 2020, how do the updated measures affect you as a car owner, or a potential car owner?
+With Phase Two: Safe Transition taking effect on Friday, 19 June 2020, how do the updated measures affect you as a car owner, or a potential car owner?
 Not to worry – we’ve got the answers.

 Disclaimer: As regulations have been changing based on the COVID-19 situation in Singapore, it’s best to check gov.sg’s advisory for the latest updates.
 We will endeavour to update this Q&A for car owners as quickly as we can.

-Singapore’s Phase One measures – What does this mean for me as a car owner?
+Singapore’s Phase Two measures – What does this mean for me as a car owner?

 - COE-related questions